-Sophos UTM on AWS can be configured to detect unsolicited spam emails and to identify spam transmissions from known or suspected spam purveyors.
-Configuration options located on the Antispam tab let you configure POP3 security features aimed at preventing your network from receiving unsolicited commercial emails.
+Sophos UTM can be configured to detect unsolicited spam emails and to identify spam transmissions from known or suspected spam purveyors.
+Configuration options located on the Antispam tab let you configure POP3 Post Office Protocol version 3 security features aimed at preventing your network from receiving unsolicited commercial emails.

-Sophos UTM on AWS includes a heuristic check of incoming emails for characteristics suggestive of spam.
-It uses SMTP envelope information and an internal database of heuristic tests and characteristics.
+Sophos UTM includes a heuristic check of incoming emails for characteristics suggestive of spam.
+It uses SMTP Simple Mail Transfer Protocol envelope information and an internal database of heuristic tests and characteristics.
 This spam filtering option scores messages based on their content and SMTP envelope information.
 Higher scores indicate a higher spam probability.

 With the following two options you can specify what to do with messages that have been assigned a certain spam score.
 This ensures that potential spam emails are treated differently by the gateway.